ligadata-shilpa/Kamanja/trunk/FactoriesOfModelInstanceFactory/PythonModelPrototype/README.md

 As you can see, there currently is very little in the way of type checking.
 The parameter, _numbers_, is a list of strings.
 Again, this is to demonstrate the patterns of communication, not provide a robust example that manages malformed inputs and the rest.

+9) The loading of the models is done in the same way as the server commands are loaded...only from a different package directory, namely _models_ instead of _commands_.
+This happens in the _addModel_command.

-9) This version of the python server simply accepts a list of strings as the input to the model.
+10) This version of the python server simply accepts a list of strings as the input to the model.
 A kamanja message might be represented differently.
 A mapped representation can be easily "serialized" to a list of tuple2 and back again.
-This might be the interim solution until full type support, server access to the metadata, etc is completed and integrated.
+This might be the interim solution until full type support, server access to the metadata, etc. is completed and integrated.

-10) If you don't have an __init__.py file in your package directories, the dynamic loader will __fail__.
+11) If you don't have an __init__.py file in your package directories, the dynamic loader will __fail__.
 Here is a good explanation from [http://python-notes.curiousefficiency.org/en/latest/python_concepts/import_traps.html#the-missing-init-py-trap]

 The missing __init__.py trap